ocadotechnology-university/recruitment-support-tool/README.md

 ```

 ### File **task_validator.js**
-This file should contain tests for all tasks from **task.js** file.
-Tests' names should be the same as tested functions.
+This file should contain tests for all tasks in **task.js** file.
+Tests' names should be different than tested function name (we recommend to name them {*tested function name*}_test).
 Additionaly you should rename value of ```javascript
-TASKS_LIST_NAME``` to tasks list name In separate scope we make assertions and later we check results for those assertions using *it* methods in *tests* function.
-Every testing function, which is added to the file, should be also added in *module.exports* object.
-Labels to test in *it* methods should follow the pattern:
+TASKS_LIST_NAME``` to tasks' list name.
+In separate scope we make assertions and later we check results using *it* method in *describe* function.
+Every testing function, which is added to the file, should be also added to *module.exports* object.
+Labels used in *it* methods should follow this pattern:
 >
 *name of the testing function*: This method should *explain, what function should do*
 >